Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Display in a flow diagram or table where possible;
   + You may use jargon and the passive voice more liberally in the methods section.

-+ Who, what, when, where, how, and why
++ Who, what, when, where, how, and why question to consider when writing the Methods section
   + Who
     + Who maintained the records?
     + Who reviewed the data?